Gene Technologies (A Level only) (AQA A Level Biology): Exam Questions

 q2a-8-4-hard-gene-technologies

-Use the information provided above along with your own knowledge to answer the Following.
+Use the information provided above, along with your own knowledge, to answer the following questions.

 Suggest and explain how a mutation, such as the Philadelphia mutation, could be acquired later on in life (lines 5-6).

-Outline how scientists could use polymerase chain reaction (PCR) in combination with a labelled gene probe to detect the presence and quantity of the philadelphia fusion gene (lines 14-15).
+Outline how scientists could use the polymerase chain reaction (PCR) in combination with a labelled gene probe to detect the presence and quantity of the Philadelphia fusion gene (lines 14-15).

 Outline the role of a genetic counsellor (line 19-20).

-Wild boars are found across many European countries.
-Scientists studied the genetic diversity of these boar by comparing the variable number tandem repeats (VNTRs) of the mitochondrial DNA.
-Mutations can cause variation in the mitochondrial VNTRs.
+Wild boar are found across many European countries.
+Scientists studied the genetic diversity of these boar by comparing the variable number tandem repeats (VNTRs) in their mitochondrial DNA.
 Table 1 shows the results of their study.

 Table 1